Thomy-Ledesma/Thomy-Ledesma/README.md

 - 👋 Hi, I’m @Thomy-Ledesma
 - 👀 I’m interested in learning full-stack development and becoming a programmer
-- 🌱 I’m currently learning JS with HTML and CSS, C and studying programming at UTN Rosario, Argentina
+- 🌱 I’m currently learning JS with HTML and CSS, C, Python and studying programming at UTN Rosario, Argentina
 - 📫 How to reach me: thoomiledesma@gmail.com

 <!---